vele616/monorepo/packages/jobboard/website/content/jobs/portuguese-speaking-front-end-engineer-manual-BrchS.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/manual"
 companyWebsite: "https://www.manual.co/"
-summary: "Manual intends to hire a new portuguese speaking front end engineer.
-If you have 2+ years experience with React, Javascript or Typescript, HTML and CSS● Good working knowledge of at least one version control software, consider applying."
+summary: "Manual intends to hire a new Portuguese speaking Front End Engineer.
+If you have 2+ years experience with React, Javascript or Typescript, HTML and CSS, consider applying."
 summaryBackup: "To apply as a portuguese speaking front end engineer at Manual, you preferably need to have some knowledge of: #javascript, #reactjs, #typescript."
-featured: 20
+featured: 5
 ---

 ## Job description